 Depending on who you are calling, that connect rate threshold where you should stop adding call steps might be between 2-6%.
+Accounts you think are likely to be a good fit and high value warrant more persistence.
 I’m lucky that I can track that using different winning sequences for different purposes in Outreach.io, so I know when my time is being wasted.

-Why?
-Because when you have a sequence with automated emails, it takes no effort to send more emails, yet these emails clutter your prospects inbox.
+When you have a sequence with automated emails, it takes no effort to send more emails, yet these emails clutter your prospect’s inbox.

 This is a fantastic way to annoy prospects.

-I can guarantee you that most – if not all – of stats that saying it takes X number of touches to “engage” a prospect did not measure the positive response rate.
+I can guarantee you that most – if not all – of stats that say it takes X number of sales touches to “engage” a prospect did not measure the positive response rate.
 They just measure the response rate.

 That’s a vanity metric that can hurt you a lot.
 Let me give you some examples of why this data is useless.

 Imagine I put 100 prospects in a 4-step email sequence.
 I get 8 responses with the following distribution.

 My average number of touches to engage a prospect is 2.6!
 Yet, I decided to add more steps to my sequence and add 100 new prospects.